julianacipa/WeatherApp/README.md

 To run the app:

 1. Open the file OpenWeather/OpenWeather.xcodeproj with Xcode
-2. Select OpenWeather target and a iPhone simulator of your choice
+2. Select OpenWeather target and an iPhone simulator of your choice
 3. Product/Run or cmd+R

 To run the tests

 1. Open the file OpenWeather/OpenWeather.xcodeproj with Xcode
-2. Select OpenWeather target and a iPhone simulator of your choice
+2. Select OpenWeather target and an iPhone simulator of your choice
 3. Product/Test or cmd+U

 Remaining task: